 - Exuberant greeting behavior

-Cats sometimes sense that you are leaving, and they start acting this way already while you are packing.
-To testify to this, my cat did something really weird the first time I had to leave.
+Cats sometimes sense that you are leaving and start acting weirdly while packing.
+To testify to this, my cat did something strange the first time I had to go.

 I started packing.
-I had the luggage half full, and suddenly I see him going into my bags and began to pee in it!
+I had the luggage half full, and suddenly I saw him going into my bag and began to pee in it!
 Useless to say that I had to throw away the luggage and replace all the clothes.

 Yes, a second cat can help the other cat with separation anxiety.
 Cats can reassure each other, play together, sleep together, and feel less alone, especially if the owner has to go away.
-It is not a bad idea to get a second cat if you have to leave often.
+Getting a second cat is not a bad idea if you have to leave often.